 The Jack of all Trades – the Nikon D850

 In short: very speedy package with perfect autofocus system, buffer and sensor res are great.
-Only problem so far: random system freeze and AF in video.
+Weakness so far: random system freezes and AF in video.
+Random freezes seems to be fixed with firmware 1.03.

 Usually you have either speed OR resolution with DSLRs – its just the bandwidth-rule, you cant get both.
 This has changed in 2017.
 The D850 gets 7-9fps done with whopping 45,6 Megapixel.
 At 7fps the buffer ist good for 55 shots when you set the camera to lossless compressed 14Bit and write to an XQD Sony 32GB G card.
 At 5fps you can basically shoot until the card is full, the buffer doesnt fill.
 9fps only works with the battery pack that needs D5 batteries (to get to 9fps).
 Matt Granger reported only 21 raw shots at 7fps and was disappointed, but I can honestly not adjoin to his statement.
 Its likely a slower Lexar XQD card that Matt used that makes a difference here or he wrote to SD-card in parallel or had some other issues.
 Lossless compressed 14bit also creates different file sizes depending on the micro contrast in your actual scene so your results always depend on that when you do buffer tests with the lossless compressed setting.
 You have to use a standard target that you shoot – with medium amounts of micro variance.
 With the Sony XQD 32GB G card (it must by a G-type!)
 I am easily above 55 raw shots and in “Buffer-Full” situations writing to card is also faster than what Matt shows in his video.
 At 9fps the situation will likely be a bit difficult because the cam has less time to write to card after, all.
 The remaining shots indicator only shows what the actual buffer can save and not taking into account how fast the 850 writes to card (and empties the buffer at the same time).
 Setting the 850 to JPEGs increases the buffer to over 100 shots.
 Be prepared to invest some hundred Euros into new card space (XQD G-type! from Sony and/or SDHX UHS-II type, both card types are very expensive right now) – I tend to switch to 64GB cards coming from 32GB type of cards – 32GB is just not giving enough capacity with the D850.
 Make sure you read the article on B&H about the fastest cards!
 The XQD G-Type cards from Sony are real performers, the D850 can – kind of – write directly to these cards without using much buffer at all @5fps!
 So at 5fps you are only card capacity limited now.
 Btw: since the 14Bit gives no advantage for shoots with ISO higher than ISO400 you can mostly stay with 12bit and here buffer is just great: